Co-ordinator: Tony Mossman

 Restoration of Velarde’s Masterpiece:

-The repair and restoration of our church building has now started following the award of a grant of £502,500 from the Lottery Heritage Fund.
-The grant will help cover the cost of the first phase of the building works and our programme of heritage related activities.
+The first phase of the repair and restoration project of our church building has been completed and we are grateful to the National Lottery Heritage Fund for the award of a grant of £502,500 towards the cost of the capital works and our programme of heritage related activities.

 Opened in 1953, our church was designed by the noted Liverpool architect Francis Xavier Velarde OBE and is nationally recognised and designated Grade ll* by Historic England for its architectural design.
 Velarde designed 17 churches of which 13 are in the north-west with 4 in the London area.

-Now that works are underway we will start planning the second phase of the project which will include the replacement of windows, repairs to brickwork, redecoration and other minor works.
-The heritage activities will also continue with some new ones introduced.
+Now that the first phase has been completed we will start planning the second phase of the project which will include the replacement of windows, repairs to brickwork, redecoration of the interior and other minor works.
+The various heritage activities will also continue.

 It is thanks to people who play the National Lottery that projects such as ours can be supported by the Heritage Fund.